Tippu Tip: Career

+Tippu Tip's state was located in modern-day Congo.

 Tippu Tip built a slave-trading empire, and is considered the second wealthiest Muslim slave trader in history, using the proceeds to establish clove plantations on Zanzibar.
 Abdul Sheriff reported that, when he left for his twelve years of "empire building" on the mainland, he had no plantations of his own.
 By 1895, he had acquired "seven 'shambas' [plantations] and 10,000 slaves".

 He met and helped several Western explorers of the African continent, including David Livingstone and Henry Morton Stanley.
 Between 1884 and 1887, he claimed the Eastern Congo for himself and for the Sultan of Zanzibar, Bargash bin Said el Busaidi.
 In spite of his position as protector of Zanzibar's interests in Congo, he managed to maintain good relations with the Europeans.
 When, in August 1886, fighting broke out between the Swahili and the representatives of King Leopold II of Belgium at Stanley Falls, al-Murjabī went to the Belgian consul at Zanzibar to assure him of his "good intentions".
 Although he was still a force in Central African politics, he could see by 1886 that power in the region was shifting.